Project-Platypus/J3/README.md

 To build a native application for your operating system, run `mvn clean install`.
 This will generate an installer appropriate for your system, such as an MSI on Windows, inside the `target/` folder.

-### Official Releases

-We also provide periodic releases that include the native programs for popular operating systems.
-See the Releases page for more details.
-These official releases also include Java + JavaFX, so you do not need to install any other dependencies.
+Alternatively, we provide official releases for Windows, Linux, and MacOS under the Releases page.
+These releases include the Java runtime, so there is no need to install Java or JavaFX separately.

 ## FAQ